-Bruce Grubb
+Bruce Grubb •

-Bruce Grubb has over 30 years experience in the transport industry and is the former Chief Executive and remains Executive Director of Scott Transport Industries Pty Ltd. Mr Grubb is also a Non-Executive Director of the listed entity Scott Corporation Limited and a Director of DGL (Aust) Pty Ltd.
+Bruce Grubb has over 30 years experience in the transport industry and is the former Chief Executive of Scott Transport Industries Pty Ltd. Mr Grubb is also a Non-Executive Director of the listed entity Scott Corporation Limited and a Director of DGL (Aust) Pty Ltd.